TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 “Amrika, USA” I said, unsure what their reaction would be.

-The young woman was wearing a chocolate-brown long-sleeved coat that reached to a few inches above the knees of her black pants.
-Her headscarf was a perfect match to the coat and framed her almond-shaped face.
+The young woman was wearing a chocolate-brown long-sleeved coat that reached a few inches above the knees of her black pants.
+Her headscarf perfectly matched the coat and framed her almond-shaped face.
 Her hair was completely covered.

-“Amrika!” she said with surprise, then gestured to her friends browsing the shops to gather round.
+“Amrika!” she said with surprise, then gestured to her friends browsing the shops to gather around.
 The group buzzed in Farsi.

 “What do you think of Iran?” asked one of the other young women.
 She wore a print headscarf pulled back so that her black hair shone in the sun.